 Report of Research on the Amount of Crude Drugs Used etc. (5): FY2008 to 2016(Japanese only)

 Many companies research the cultivation of licorice in Japan.
 However, we were yet to establish technology that meets the standard for medicinal ingredients (2.0% or more glycyrrhizic acid) with short-term cultivation and for automating cultivation.

 (2) Successfully meeting the standard for medicinal ingredients within a short time after the seedling stage

 Oji Group analyzed the expression of licorice genes under different cultivation conditions.
 Based on the results, we established cultivation technology for increasing the glycyrrhizic acid content to a higher level than the standard within a short amount of time, 1.5 years, from seeding to harvesting.
 Also, we succeeded in a demonstrative test at our farm.

-Licorice seedlings 16 months after sowing
+Licorice seedlings 16 months after being seeded

-Licorice roots harvested 18 months after sowing
+Licorice roots 18 months (1.5 years) after being seeded

 Utilizing Our Forest Resources

 In addition to licorice, we are also considering ways to utilize the many species of medicinal plants that grow wild in 126,000 ha of company-owned forest in Hokkaido.outItem">

 Examples of medicinal plants that have been identified growing in Oji’s company-owned forest